 Due to the modulo two property of Grassmann functional integrals~\cite{CWMW2} the identification~\eqref{ST2} holds only for odd $t$.
 For even $t$ the role of particles and holes is interchanged, and one employs a different, but analogue, formula for the relation between the local factor $\K(t)$ and the step evolution operator $\Shat(t)$~\cite{CWNEW}.
 We will focus here on models with particle-hole symmetry for which this complication is absent.

-The bit-fermion map extends to wave-functions, operators for observables and expectation values~\cite{CWFGI}.
+A bit-fermion map associates generalized Ising models and Grassmann functional integrals which lead to identical step evolution operators.
+Besides the identical evolution operators this bit-fermion map extends to wave-functions, operators for observables and expectation values~\cite{CWFGI}.
 We observe that the map from a Grassmann functional integral to an evolution sequence of bit configurations is unique, since $\K(t)$ defines $\Shat(t)$ uniquely.
 The opposite is not true, since a given bit sequence specifies the non-zero elements $\Shat_{\tau\rho}(t)$ only up to a sign.
 All choices of signs are equivalent, being related by local discrete gauge transformations~\cite{CWIT,CWQF}.
-We will choose signs such that the naive continuum limit of the discrete models becomes simple.
+We will choose signs such that the naive continuum limit of the discrete fermion models becomes simple.
 The bit-fermion map extends to arbitrary Grassmann functional integrals with time-local action~\eqref{ST1}, and to arbitrary step evolution operators.
 We focus here on the unique jump step evolution operators corresponding to automata.